 Topics: Analytics, Business Intelligence, Collaboration, Office of Finance, Continuous Planning, Financial Performance Management, Price and Revenue Management, Work and Resource Management, Sales Planning and Analytics, Budgeting, Planning, Integrated Business Planning, Consolidation, accounting close, Reporting

 Longview recently completed the acquisition of Tidemark Systems, a planning software vendor.
 Longview Plan powered by Tidemark is a suite of cloud-based applications that enable corporations to plan, assess performance and communicate results more effectively.
 The software facilitates what Ventana Research calls “continuous planning.”
 This is a highly collaborative, action-oriented approach to planning that relies on frequent, short cycles to rapidly create and update integrated company-wide operational and financial plans.
 This structural approach makes it easy for individual business functions to create their own plans while enabling headquarters to connect those plans to create a unified view.
 Viewed in the long term, this acquisition provides Longview with a platform that will enable it to apply its existing on-premises intellectual property to a broader suite of web-based performance management and tax applications.

-Topics: Analytics, Business Intelligence, Mobile, Office of Finance, Continuous Planning, Sales Performance Management, analytics, Financial Performance Management, Price and Revenue Management, Sales Planning and Analytics
+Topics: Analytics, Business Intelligence, Mobile, Office of Finance, Continuous Planning, ERP and Continuous Accounting, Financial Performance Management, Recurring Revenue, Price and Revenue Management, Sales Planning and Analytics